This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Neutropenia is a condition that causes you to have a low number of neutrophils in your blood.
-Neutrophils are a type of white blood cell produced in the bone marrow.
+Neutrophils are a type of white blood cell made in the bone marrow.
 They help your body fight infection and bacteria.
-Neutropenia can develop if there is damage to your bone marrow or if your body uses or destroys neutrophils faster than they can be produced.

 - You have fever or chills.